 The community is the Church; it is the viable Body of Messiah coming together, living and having its being in union with the Head, and out of this dependence upon God, living out the principles taught to us in the Bible.

-Everyone comes into community with the need to live out of their gifting, adding life and vitality to the Body of Messiah.
-When a person first comes into the community, he/she comes with a broken or divided mind/heart and often doesn’t know what their gifting might be or what they might contribute to a community.
+The Body of Messiah was designed to be a community that allows individuals to live out of their gifting, adding life and vitality to the Body of Messiah.
+When a person first comes into community, they may have a broken or divided mind/heart and may not know what their gifting might be or what they might contribute to a community.
 Through the process of healing, God faithfully demonstrates what He created us to be so that we can act like ourselves as we minister to Him in whatever ways He gifts us.
 (Ephesians 4:11-16)

-This is a healing community.
-This is a community of broken people.
-It is a community committed to the truth of God’s Word, to giving God the glory through prayer and praise, to healing, to helping one another, to being transparent with one another, to praying with one another, to being honest with one another by communicating relational problems with one another, to allowing God to sift us in a community environment.
+CARE was created to be a community of individuals committed to the truth of God’s Word, to giving God the glory through prayer and praise, to healing, to helping one another, to being transparent with one another, to praying with one another, to being honest with one another by communicating relational problems with one another, to allowing God to sift us in a community environment.
 There must be a willingness to walk away from worldly entrapments, a willingness to be “set apart” for the heavenly kingdom, a willingness to be hated for the sake of Messiah, a willingness to say “not my will but Thine.”
 This is a maturing community dedicated to fighting the good fight in the spiritual realm.

 Benefits of Community

 - A life changing opportunity to live in a Christian community and be in proximity to other trauma survivors.

 - An opportunity to function as a body of Yeshua and witness the power of prayer as lives are healed.